mendix/docs/content/data-hub/general/data-hub-api-how-to.md

 This guide describes how to use the [DataHubAPI](http://datahub-spec.s3-website.eu-central-1.amazonaws.com/) for searching and registering your data sources from your business applications to Data Hub.

 The [DataHubAPI](http://datahub-spec.s3-website.eu-central-1.amazonaws.com/) is published as an OpenAPI 3.0 (formerly Swagger) specification which enables you to visualize the API.
 It has the latest and complete documentation on the calls that can be made which you can try out.
-This how-to will guide you through the main processess for searching searching the Data Hub and registering your data sources.
+This how-to will guide you through the main processes for searching the Data Hub and registering your data sources.

 You can see how search, registration and consume using Data Hub works by working through the how-to [Share Data Between Apps](/data-hub/share-data) .
 This also demonstrates the integrated functionality of Data Hub in Mendix Studio Pro for registering and consuming data sources.

 Using the Data Hub API you can create a deployment process for your apps to register OData v3 and OData v4 services that define your shared data sources to your organization's Data Hub.
 Using the API you can also search for suitable data sources that you can use in your app development.

-{{% alert type="info" %}}

-To use the Mendix Data Hub a license is required.

-{{% /alert %}}
+{{% alert type="info" %}}To use the Mendix Data Hub a license is required. {{% /alert %}}

 **This how-to will teach you how to do use the API to do the following:**

 - Search the catalog for a string of characters – [Searching in the Catalog](#api-search)
 - Register the service in the Catalog – [Registration](#reg-contract)
 - Register consumed datasets by an App – [Registering Consuned Endpoints](#consumed-ep)

 You can try out the calls described by following the examples that are provided in the accompanying document: [Data Hub API Examples](data-hub-api-how-to-examples).
-The values for the call bodys are included and also a sample OData v3 file that you can use to try the registration calls.
+The values for the call bodies are included and also a sample OData v3 file that you can use to try the registration calls.

 ## 2 Prerequisites